SoupLittle/2ITA-JS-Guessing-Game/ReadMe.md

 - Stylish design and layout using Flexbox.
 - Allows users to select a difficulty level: "Easy" or "Hard".
 - Provides feedback on your guesses.
-- Keeps track of your score.
 - Randomly generates a new color to guess with "New Colors" button.

 ## How to Play
 - Open the game in your web browser.

-- Choose the difficulty level by clicking either the "Easy" or "Hard" button.
+- Choose the difficulty level by clicking either the "Easy","Hard" or "Extreme" buttons.

 - Click the "New Colors" button to generate a new color to guess.